apudiu/server-backup/README.md

         <td>n</td>
         <td>
             File backups will be placed in this path. <br>
-            Specify custom backup path in local fs (ff you'd like), If not specified this will use <code>./backups</code> as local destination
+            Specify custom backup path in local fs (if you'd like), If not specified this will use <code>./backups</code> as local backup directory
         </td>
     </tr>
     <tr>